webforj/webforj-documentation/docs/architecture/web-storage.md

 - Sent with every HTTP request

 :::info
-webforJ cookies expire after 30 days.
+By default, cookies in webforJ expire after 30 days.
+This can be change with the `max-age` or `expires` attributes.
 <!-- Is this configurable? -->
 :::